Futuramistic/Transformer-ENGS106/README.md

 wandb (Weights & Bias) is the most versatile library for model training monitoring.
 It can help you record the metrics, hyperparameters, model structure, model files, etc. during model training.
 You can register an account on [official website](https://wandb.ai/), and then add the following code to your code to start recording the training process.

+2. Run model.py
+ The model will start training on the dataset.
+Training & validation 'losses' will be printed on the console screen, something like:

 ## Catalogs

 - `data/`: Houses the sample dataset used for training